SAP-samples/teched2023-AI261/exercises/ex3/README.md

-# Create a New Model from an Excel File
+# Exercise 3 - Create a New Model from an Excel File

 To create a new model in the simulator, please import an Excel file and follow these steps: